-Most of the historical drill core is stored on metal racks in covered buildings.
-Additional split-core boxes from the current and historical drilling campaigns are stored temporarily in a secured, barbed-wire topped, fenced area with controlled access.
-At the time of the SRK site visit in March 2022, additional historical core was being moved and reorganized for development of a new, expanded core storage facility.
-Pallets of core were covered with tarps that were temporarily staged outside.
-Fine pulps from historical drill programs are boxed and stored securely in the exploration office.
+Most of the historical drill core is stored on metal racks in a secure storage building 7 km from the exploration office on Company owned private land.
+Additional split-core boxes from the current and historical drilling campaigns are stored temporarily in a secured, barbed-wire topped, fenced area with controlled access outside the exploration office prior to transportation to the secure storage building.
+Fine pulps from historical drill programs are boxed and stored securely in the exploration office and at the secure storage building.